Last Updated on 16 January 2026 by Cycloscope

 They say that in ten years the oil will be over, but nobody seems to care much.
 The oligarchs have already accumulated enough Manat and have another ten years to accumulate even more.

-The common people do not even know about this theory, the information is controlled by the government, and those who try to say something different (not just about oil) are arrested on absurd pretexts.
+The common people do not even know about this theory; the information is controlled by the government, and those who try to say something different (not just about oil) are arrested on absurd pretexts.

-Among these, there are many friends of Ismail, just today they arrested the lawyer who usually defends political dissidents.
+Among these, there are many friends of Ismail; just today, they arrested the lawyer who usually defends political dissidents.
 The accusations are always ridiculous, such as supporting Armenia; even worse, often the police place drugs in the houses or belongings of the victim, so as to charge him/her with drug dealing.

-Most of the time, the convict has two choices: go to jail or enroll in the army.
+Most of the time, the convict has two choices: go to jail or enlist in the army.
 Needless to say, those who choose to enroll will be sent to the most dangerous positions in the Nagorno-Karabakh war, where they’ll be constant victims of hazing.

 Baku’s Old Town